Laughter in the Dark

 Praise

-“In Laughter in the Dark, Yasmine El Rashidi provides a brisk, brilliant and brave portrait of young Egyptians simmering under the weight of President Abdel Fattah el Sisi’s repressive dictatorship and reveals the stark inequality between the rulers and the ruled.” —Basharat Peer, author A Question of Order: India, Turkey and the Return of Strongmen
+“In Laughter in the Dark, Yasmine El Rashidi provides a brisk, brilliant, and brave portrait of young Egyptians simmering under the weight of President Abdel Fattah El-Sisi’s repressive dictatorship and reveals the stark inequality between the rulers and the ruled.” —Basharat Peer, author of A Question of Order: India, Turkey and the Return of Strongmen

-“2011 brought revolutionary dreams to the forefront of Egyptian politics, but subsequent years have been cruel to those dreams.
-But if we move from day-to-day politics to generational change we see something very different: a repressive regime face-to-face with irrepressible cultural efflorescence.
+“The year 2011 brought revolutionary dreams to the forefront of Egyptian politics, but subsequent years have been cruel to those dreams.
+If we move from day-to-day politics to generational change, we see something very different: a repressive regime face-to-face with irrepressible cultural efflorescence.
 Yasmine El Rashidi guides us to look far from the headlines and consider the creative energies that make Egypt more than a site of dashed hopes.” —Nathan J. Brown, professor of political science and international affairs, George Washington University

 About the author